-Prior to the adoption of the 2016 Plan, the Compensation Committee awarded restricted stock units, stock appreciation rights and performance shares pursuant to the 2008 Plan.
-Stock appreciation rights were granted at a specified strike price set forth in the applicable award agreement, which was generally the mean of the highest and lowest sales price of our Common Stock on the date of grant of the award or on the last preceding trading date if no sales were made on the date of grant.
-Restricted stock units, stock appreciation rights and performance shares were awarded subject to such terms and conditions as established by the Compensation Committee, including vesting periods.
-Pursuant to awards granted to our NEOs under the 2008 Plan, unvested restricted stock units, stock appreciation rights and performance shares will become fully exercisable or vested upon a change in control or death and will terminate upon any other termination of employment, except as provided under the Executive Severance Agreements.
+Prior to the adoption of the 2016 Plan, the Compensation and Talent Management Committee awarded RSUs, SARs and PSUs pursuant to the 2008 Plan.
+SARs were granted at a specified strike price set forth in the applicable award agreement, which was generally the mean of the highest and lowest sales price of our Common Stock on the date of grant of the award or on the last preceding trading date if no sales were made on the date of grant.
+RSUs, SARs and PSUs were awarded subject to such terms and conditions as established by the Compensation and Talent Management Committee, including vesting periods.
+Pursuant to awards granted to our NEOs under the 2008 Plan, unvested RSUs, SARs and PSUs will become fully exercisable or vested upon a change in control or death and will terminate upon any other termination of employment, except as provided under the Executive Severance Agreements.
 See "Post-Termination Compensation" below for a definition of change in control and a discussion of the vesting terms under the Executive Severance Agreements.

 The 2008 Plan was terminated on May 25, 2016.
 However, the termination of the 2008 Plan did not impair outstanding awards which continued in accordance with their original terms.
+No RSUs or PSUs are currently outstanding under the 2008 Plan.